DVB-S2X: Main features

 Channel bonding helps, particularly for UHDTV services.
 Statistical multiplexing is often used to allow more television services to fit into a single satellite channel.
-Statistical multiplexing works best when there are many television channels which can share their bandwidth.
-With UHDTV services, it may only be possible to fit 3 services in a single satellite channel which reduces the effectiveness of statistical multiplexing.
-Bonding channels increases the number UHDTV services within the bonded channel allowing the statistical multiplexing to work more efficiently.
+Statistical multiplexing works best when many television channels can share bandwidth.
+With UHDTV services, it may be possible to fit only 3 services in a single satellite channel, which reduces the effectiveness of statistical multiplexing.
+Bonding channels increases the number UHDTV services within the bonded channel, allowing statistical multiplexing to work more efficiently.

-Because of a lack of backwards compatibility with existing DVB-S2 decoders, Belgian company Newtec has developed the 'DVB-S2plus/Extensions' technology, which tries to reconcile the benefits of the DVB-S2X with compatibility to existing systems.
+Because of a lack of backward compatibility with DVB-S2 decoders, Belgian company Newtec developed the 'DVB-S2plus/Extensions' technology.